 ZoomInfo can clarify some of those unknowns for you.
 With its intent data, ZoomInfo can provide insights into timing, topics and challenges.

 In ZoomInfo, you can pre-select topics to monitor intent data around.
-You should pick things that correlate with trigger events or your solution.
+You should pick things that correlate with trigger events or your automated workflow solution.
 Then you can see what companies are searching for that topic within a given time frame.

 In addition to the topic being searched for, ZoomInfo also gives you three other metrics to better understand the intent data: audience strength, signal count and signal score.